 Wildlife at Cadora Woods

 On summer evenings there’s a chance visitors may spot lesser horseshoe bats as a population is active in the woodland for part of the year.
-One of the UK’s rarest bat species, the lesser horsehoe, is small (weighing little more than the weight of a 10p coin) and fast-flying.
+One of the UK’s rarest bat species, the lesser horseshoe, is small (weighing little more than the weight of a 10p coin) and fast-flying.

 They rarely fly more than 5m (16ft) above the ground, hunting flies and small moths.
 The bats are active throughout the night, usually emerging from their daytime roosts half an hour after sunset.